spectrum-finance/docs/docs/3-user-guides/ergo/how-to-create-liquidity-pool.md

 sidebar_position: 3
 ---

-# How to create a liquidity pool
+# How to Create a liquidity pool

 1. First head to the main DEX page https://app.ergodex.io/pool